Pinki30179/MediConnect/README.md

 Design a user-friendly web app for patients to search for doctors by specialty, book appoinmenets, and receive appoinment remainders.
 Include secure patient-doctor communication and admin panel for doctors to manage schedules.

 ## Technology
-Frontend : React
+Frontend : React \n
-Database : MySql
+Database : MySql \n
 Backend : laravel (PHP)